 Abstract

-Rooftop solar is spreading in low‑voltage residential grids.
-Homes now both consume and export electricity, so power can flow in both directions.
-As a result, traditional demand‑only forecasting is no longer enough to prevent line overloads (congestion).
-This thesis builds a short‑term forecasting and grid‑state pipeline that combines Long Short‑Term Memory (LSTM) neural networks for time‑series data with stochastic (probabilistic) state estimation.
-The aim is calibrated, uncertainty‑aware support for grid operations.
-Sixteen LSTM models are trained on one year of substation measurements, augmented with ERA5 weather data.
-On a December 2023 test set, the models achieve a mean absolute error (MAE) of 18.95 kW and a 95% prediction‑interval hit rate of 99.5%.
-Cross‑year validation in January 2024 yields a 96.1% hit rate.
-Forecasts are propagated through a nine‑node grid model consistent with Kirchhoff’s laws and then passed to a constrained maximum‑likelihood state estimator.
-This produces 95% confidence ellipses whose empirical coverage matches the target (about 95%; HRV = 95.0%, HRI = 95.1%).
-Finally, a three‑zone congestion risk classification (low, medium, high) turns these probabilistic results into actionable guidance for distribution system operators managing low‑voltage grids with many distributed energy resources.
+Rooftop solar is changing local low-voltage grids: power now flows in both directions, and traditional load forecasts are no longer enough to prevent overloads.
+This thesis introduces a short-term active power forecasting approach that combines LSTM neural networks (a deep learning model for time series) with stochastic state estimation (a statistical method that quantifies uncertainty) to provide calibrated, uncertainty-aware support for grid operations.
+Sixteen LSTM models are trained on one year of substation measurements enriched with ERA5 weather data, achieving MAE = 18.95 kW.
+The predicted 95% confidence intervals contain the true values 99.5% of the time on a December 2023 test set, and 96.1% on a January 2024 cross-year validation.
+Forecasts are propagated through a physically consistent nine-node grid model that obeys Kirchhoff’s laws and then into a constrained maximum likelihood state estimator.
+This produces 95% confidence regions with coverage close to target (HRV = 95.0% and HRI = 95.1%).
+Finally, a three-zone congestion risk classification (low/medium/high) turns the results into actionable guidance for distribution system operators managing low-voltage grids with high levels of distributed energy resources.